July 30, 2020

 variables in NEW

-compare to the original values in YAWBASE.
+compare to the original values in ZAEBASE.
 Say that you changed federal

 of goods (COG) for the forecast period and are interested in how this